-This proposed rulemaking is considered the least burdensome acceptable method of ensuring compliance with the Federal RACT mandate.
-Many owners or operators of major NOX emitting or major VOC emitting facilities, or both, will not need to do anything more to control emissions than they have already done.
-This proposed rulemaking incorporates flexibility to achieve the proposed RACT standards.
-This proposed rulemaking establishes consistent presumptive RACT standards throughout this Commonwealth for the owners and operators of facilities that are major NOX emitting or VOC emitting facilities, or both.
-No new legal accounting or consulting procedures would be required.
+This final-form rulemaking is considered the least burdensome acceptable method of ensuring compliance with the Federal RACT mandate under the CAA.
+Many owners or operators of subject major NO_x emitting or major VOC emitting facilities, or both, will not need to do anything more to control emissions than they have already done.
+This final-form rulemaking incorporates flexibilities to comply with the final-form RACT standards.
+This final-form rulemaking establishes consistent Statewide presumptive RACT standards for the owners and operators of facilities that are major NO_x emitting or VOC emitting facilities, or both.
+No new legal accounting or consulting procedures will be required.

-(27) In conducting a regulatory flexibility analysis, explain whether regulatory methods were considered that will minimize any adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), including:

-a) The establishment of less stringent compliance or reporting requirements for small businesses.
+- (27) In conducting a regulatory flexibility analysis, explain whether regulatory methods were considered that will minimize any adverse impact on small businesses (as defined in Section 3 of the Regulatory Review Act, Act 76 of 2012), including: - a) The establishment of less stringent compliance or reporting requirements for small businesses.

 RACT is Federally mandated.
-Owners and operators of small business-sized major NOx emitting or major VOC emitting facilities, or both, would have several options available to comply with the proposed RACT requirements.
-This proposed rulemaking incorporates flexibility to achieve the proposed presumptive RACT standards.
-By establishing consistent presumptive RACT standards for the owners and operators of all facilities that are major NOx emitting or major VOC emitting facilities, or both, and by providing flexibility in compliance through emissions averaging and case-by-case RACT determinations, the owners and operators of affected facilities that are also small businesses would be able to achieve compliance in the most cost-effective manner.
-These options provide all owners or operators, whether small business-sized or not, increased flexibility to meet the Federally mandated RACT requirements in the most cost-effective manner available.
+Owners and operators of affected small business-sized major NO_x emitting or major VOC emitting facilities, or both, have several options available to comply with the final-form RACT requirements.
+This final-form rulemaking incorporates flexibilities to comply with the final-form presumptive RACT standards.
+By establishing consistent presumptive RACT standards for the affected owners and operators of major NO_x emitting or major VOC emitting facilities, or both, and by providing flexibilities in compliance through emissions averaging and case-by-case RACT determinations, the owners and operators of affected facilities that are also small businesses will be able to achieve compliance in the most cost-effective manner.
+These options provide all affected owners or operators, whether small business-sized or not, increased flexibility to meet the Federally mandated RACT requirements in the most cost-effective manner available.

-Many owners or operators of major NOX emitting or major VOC emitting facilities, or both, will not need to do anything more to control emissions than they have already done.
-Others will be able to meet the requirements using the flexible compliance options provided in this proposed rulemaking.
-The negative effects on any small business should be very limited and would be minimized through these alternative compliance provisions.
+Many subject owners or operators of major NO_X emitting or major VOC emitting facilities, or both, will not need to do anything more to control emissions than they have already done.
+Others will be able to meet the requirements using the flexible compliance options provided in this final-form rulemaking.
+Any negative impacts on affected small business-sized owners and operators should be very limited and will be minimized through the availability of these alternative compliance provisions.